teicee/YOURLS-AuthMgrPlus/README.md

 ```
 Explore the code to see how to set `$amp_role_capabilities` and `$amp_anon_capabilities`.
 These are set to defaults in the `amp_env_check()` function.

-You can also assign a default role to all logged-in users that have no explicit role:
+You can also assign a default role to all logged-in users that have no explicit role (note, case sensative):
 ```
 $amp_default_role = "Editor";
 ```